Matchbox Twenty: 2002–2004: More Than You Think You Are

 For their third album, More Than You Think You Are, the band used more of a pop punk/pop rock sound.
 Thomas shared the songwriting efforts with the other band members on several songs.
 The album was recorded at Icon Recording Studios in Hollywood, California.
-Icon Recording Studios owner and Chief Engineer - Andrew Troy, Assistant Engineer - Aaron Kaplay, 2nd Assistant Engineer - Pablo Solorzano.
 Additional recording at Bearsville Studios and Hit Factory in New York and was released on November 19, 2002.
 The album was produced by Matt Serletic, who at the time was the current chairman for Virgin Records.
 The album again spawned successful singles "Disease" (written with Mick Jagger), "Unwell", and "Bright Lights".
 The album was not as successful commercially as the previous two, and received mixed reviews from critics.
 However, the album had an enormous radio presence for well over a year.

 Director Bill Draheim documented the band throughout the process of making More Than You Think You Are.
 The documentary Theresville was an online extra.

 During 2003, the band released EP, consisting of six songs.
 The EP featured previously unreleased live and acoustic versions of songs like "Push" and "If You're Gone", as well as a new track, "Suffer Me".
 In 2004, the band released a live DVD, Show: A Night in the Life of Matchbox Twenty, filmed in Atlanta and featuring 20 songs, including all of their previous successful singles.

-2004–2010: Hiatuses, side-projects, greatest hits album and YOSLY lawsuit
+2004–2010: Hiatuses, side-projects and greatest hits album

 Before taking a hiatus later that year to allow other members to pursue side projects, such as Paul Doucette's solo band The Break and Repair Method, rhythm guitarist Adam Gaynor officially left the group.
 Rob Thomas released a solo album, …Something to Be, which debuted at No. 1 on the Billboard 200.
 The album featured four successful singles: "Lonely No More", "This Is How a Heart Breaks", "Ever the Same", and "Streetcorner Symphony".
 In January 2007, Rob Thomas released a single, "Little Wonders", which he wrote for the Disney movie Meet the Robinsons.

-In May 2005, nine years after the release of Yourself or Someone Like You, Matchbox 20 was sued by New York resident Frank Torres, the man featured on the album's cover.
-Torres claimed the band used his image the album's cover without any consent.
-Torres also claimed that he had been walking down the street when he was asked by a photographer to pose for a picture.
-In legal papers, Torres claims the group "knowingly, intentionally and maliciously" used his picture on the cover, causing him mental anguish.
-Torres's lawyer claims it has taken him time to file a lawsuit, as he only found out about the album in the past two years.